Shotgun - Home Defense

 - First, is to keep your equipment simple.
 The more attachments you have and modifications to your shooting platform, the more subject you will be to encounter problems.
 If you have modifications, please be sure they are professionally done.

 - Second, make absolutely certain that all screws are secure.
 I have seen attachments fall to the ground.
 The recoil from a few hundred rounds of shotgun shells will have a tendency to loosen screws that are not secured.
 I recommend Loctite 242 (blue).
 This will enable you to use a screwdriver to loosen screws but they will not "shoot loose."

 You don't need a "fancy" tactical shotgun, but you do need one that is reliable and has a sling.
 A shotgun without a sling is like a handgun without a holster.
-It is not recommended that you shoot most slugs from Full Choked barrels.
+Shotguns with a full choked barrel is not recommended for this class.

 - Good quality shotgun in 12 or 20 gauge.

 - Working sling on your shotgun